jzhoulab/Multiplexer/README.md

 ```sh
 python CLI.py predict --chromosome=chr11 --position=1000000 my_prediction
 ```
-Generates a 2,000 base-pair DNA sequence sampled from chr11 that is centered around position 1000000, passes the sequence through the BelugaMultiplexer model, and saves the prediction into a file named 'my_prediction.pth'.
-This prediction can then be loaded in python by calling `torch.load('my_prediction.pth')`.
+Generates a 2,000 base-pair DNA sequence sampled from chr11 that is centered around position 1000000, passes the sequence through the BelugaMultiplexer model, and saves the prediction as part of a python dictionary that can be found in the './newSaves' directory.
+This diciontary can then be loaded in python by calling `torch.load('my_prediction.pth')` and using the `'prediction'` key.

+Note that the first run of **predict** will be comparatively slow as the `pyfasta` module is processing the genome object.
+However, subsequent runs will be notably faster.

 ### Multiple predictions